google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 guidelines](https://developer.android.com/guide/practices/ui_guidelines/icon_design_status_bar.html)
 the recommended size is 24px multiplied by the device pixel ratio.

-Meaning an image of >= 72px should be good (assuming a max device pixel ratio of 3).
+Meaning an image of 72px or more should be good (assuming a max device pixel ratio of 3).

 ### Image